 Plex is the new corporate typeface for IBM worldwide.
 It is designed and developed by Mike Abbink at IBM and Dutch type foundry Bold Monday.
 Rooted in the idea of mankind and machine, its design draws inspiration from the IBM logotype as well as typewriter typefaces (as used with the IBM Selectric) and classics like Franklin Gothic, Bodoni and Janson.

 Plex consists of four subfamilies: Sans, Mono, Serif and Sans Condensed, each in eight weights with true italics, and supports over 100 languages using the Latin alphabet (including Vietnamese) as well as Cyrillic and monotonic Greek.
 Several other writing systems are also supported and currently include Arabic, Devanagari, Hebrew and Thai, with support for Bengali, Chinese, Japanese, Korean and Tamil in progress.

-As part of the Bold Monday team I’ve been working on this project as both type designer and font engineer since 2016.
-As designer I worked on Latin parts of the family mostly; Plex Sans, Plex Serif and Plex Sans Condensed with production tasks on Plex Cyrillic and Plex Hebrew.
+As part of the Bold Monday team I’ve worked on of this project as both type designer and font engineer.
+Design tasks mostly involved Latin parts of the family; Plex Sans, Plex Serif and Plex Sans Condensed, with production tasks on Plex Cyrillic and Plex Hebrew.

 IBM Plex has been released as open source under a SIL OFL 1.1 license and can be downloaded from the IBM GitHub page and is also available through Google Fonts.
-The project is big — for a closer look at the whole project and concept check out the IBM Plex website.
+The project is big — for a closer look at the whole project and concept have a look at the IBM Plex website.